 Five questions to help find your brand purpose

-- When it comes to your business, what aspect creates the most passion for you, and how does that passion build a bond with your most cherished consumers?
+- To start, when it comes to your business, what aspect creates the most passion for you, and how does that passion build a bond with your most cherished consumers?

-- What is the most unique, ownable, and motivating offering from your business, that puts you in a position where you believe others cannot replicate what you do?
+- Second, what is the most unique, ownable, and motivating offering from your business, that puts you in a position where you believe others cannot replicate what you do?

-- What is your core belief or behavior about your business that leads to creating the best consumer experience possible?
+- Then ask, what is your core belief or behavior about your business that leads to creating the best consumer experience possible?

-- What do you do to make your brand one of your consumers’ favorite brands, and how is it making a difference in their day, year, or life?
+- Next, what do you do to make your brand one of your consumers’ favorite brands, and how is it making a difference in their day, year, or life?

-- We all have choices in life.
+- Finally, consider that we all have choices in life.
 What was the final reason you chose to build your life through this business, instead of the other options?

 Discovering your brand values

 Brand values form the backbone of your organization.
-They may come from your background, how you grew up, rules you identify with or how you see your priorities in life.
+They may come from your background.
+It could be how you grew up.
+Or maybe, it is rules you identify with.
+It could be how you see your priorities in life.

-Your beliefs come from your experience, helping explain why and how you choose to do business, how you treat your people, and how you conduct yourself as a leader and as a person in the community.
+Your beliefs come from your experience.
+They explain why and how you choose to do business, how you treat your people, how you conduct yourself as a leader and as a person in the community.
 These beliefs should be personal, ethical, or rooted in frustration for how you see things happening in the world.

 Your inspirations should excite the team members who work behind the scenes of the brand.
-Inspirations should stimulate your people to go beyond the norms of effort or passion.
+They should stimulate your people to go beyond the norms of effort or passion.

-For organizations, I believe it works best when your people have input into creating and building your values because they will feel included, heard, and invested in your brand’s success.
-Maybe that is one of my own core values in a bottom-up approach to building brands.
-However, the closer your values reflect the realities of what your people believe in, the more successful you will be in using those values to inspire greatness.
+It works best when your people have input into creating and building your values.
+They will feel included, heard, and invested in your brand’s success.
+The closer your values reflect the realities of what your people believe in, the more successful you will be in using those values to inspire greatness.

 Five questions to help find your brand purpose

-- What is in your background–whether that is how you grew up, experiences that shaped the priorities in your life–that you bring to your business?
+- To start, think of what is in your background–whether that is how you grew up, experiences that shaped the priorities in your life–that you bring to your business?

-- What are your beliefs that come from your life experience that can explain how you choose to do business?
+- Second, what are your beliefs that come from your life experience that can explain how you choose to do business?

-- How does your life experience impact how you treat people, conduct yourself as a leader, and how it affects your perception as a business?
+- Then ask, how does your life experience impact how you treat people, conduct yourself as a leader, and how it affects your perception as a business?

-- What are the inspirations from your life, whether a life lesson you keep thinking about or saying you repeat to yourself during a tough time, that shine through the way you do business?
+- Next, what are the inspirations from your life, whether a life lesson you keep thinking about or saying you repeat to yourself during a tough time, that shine through the way you do business?

-- Where do you see a behavior exhibited by one of your people when you think it is offside for the way you wish to do business, even if that behavior is generally-accepted in other companies?
+- Finally, where do you see a behavior exhibited by one of your people when you think it is offside for the way you wish to do business, even if that behavior is generally-accepted in other companies?